kbase/data-lakehouse-ingest/README.md

 # data\_lakehouse\_ingest

-End-to-end ingestion framework for CDMHUB / BERDLHUB notebook integration.
+End-to-end ingestion framework for loading data into the BER Data Lakehouse using pyspark and minio.

 It reads flat files (CSV, TSV, JSON, XML) from MinIO (S3-compatible), applies schema-based casting and validation (via LinkML or SQL-style schema), and writes curated Delta tables to a Spark-based Lakehouse.